Abdo-A/exams-challenge/README.md

 Only one components library was used in this application: semantic-ui-react

+All the code is written by me, there is no auto-generated code.

 To run the application, make sure you are in the root folder then do:

 npm install